The Bridge over the River Kwai: Historicity

 The incidents portrayed in the book are mostly fictional, and though it depicts bad conditions and suffering caused by the building of the Burma Railway and its bridges, the reality was appalling.
-Historically the conditions were much worse.
-The real senior Allied officer at the bridge was British Lieutenant Colonel Philip Toosey.
+Historically, the conditions were much worse.
+The real-world senior Allied officer at the bridge was British Lieutenant Colonel Philip Toosey.
 On a BBC Timewatch programme, a former prisoner at the camp states that it is unlikely that a man like the fictional Nicholson could have risen to the rank of lieutenant colonel; and if he had, he would have been "quietly eliminated" by the other prisoners.
 Julie Summers, in her book The Colonel of Tamarkan, writes that Pierre Boulle, who had been a prisoner of war in Thailand, created the fictional Nicholson character as an amalgam of his memories of collaborating French officers.
 Boulle outlined the psychological reasoning which led him to conceive the character of Nicholson in an interview which forms part of the 1969 BBC2 documentary "Return to the River Kwai" made by former POW John Coast.
 A transcript of the interview and the documentary as a whole can be found in the new edition of John Coast's book "Railroad of Death".

 Unlike the fictional Nicholson, Toosey was not a collaborator with the Japanese.
 Toosey, in fact, delayed building the bridge by obstruction.
 Whereas Nicholson disapproves of acts of sabotage and other deliberate attempts to delay progress, Toosey encouraged this: termites were collected in large numbers to eat the wooden structures, and the concrete was badly mixed.